TOP

 • Stay out of situations where you would want to smoke, like a nightclub.

-• Avoid people who are smoking.
+• Avoid hanging out with people who are smoking.

 • Practice meditation or yoga.

 If you’re struggling not to smoke, it’s best to be honest and ask for help.
 Reach out to your host family or Local Coordinator and ask for their support.
+Au Pair USA wishes you a healthy and happy au pair program year, free of smoking and vaping.

 Joy Lo